 Finding clients, meeting with clients, and getting clients to retain your law firm is part of the daily grind for most attorneys.

-Many attorneys resort to hard sell techniques — emphasizing how awesome they are, recent successes, etc— and neglect to actually connect with potential clients.
+Many attorneys resort to hard-sell techniques — emphasizing how awesome they are, recent successes, or industry awards — and neglect to actually connect with potential clients.

-But most clients are also savvy enough these days to know that more than one attorney can help them.
-That means when they come to your office, they usually have already decided that you have the skills/experience to help them with their problem.
-What many of them are trying to decide is whether they want to (or can) work with you.
+Most clients are also savvy enough these days to know that more than one attorney can help them.
+When a potential client comes to your office, they have likely decided that you have the skills and experience to help with their problem.
+What many potential clients are trying to decide is whether they want to work with you.

-In other words, let’s assume that when potential clients come in they aren’t trying to decide if you can help them, they’re trying to decide if you’re the right attorney to help them.
+At this point, potential clients are no longer trying to decide if you can help them; instead, they are trying to decide if you are the right attorney to help them.
 And for some potential clients, that means they want to know who you are, not just what you can do.

-I teach “beginner” practical skills to first year law students — things like client intake, client meetings, etc. By far the most common mistake (IMHO) is a complete and utter lack of small talk.
-Law students just treat the fake client like a piece of meat—and start chomping away.
+I teach “beginner” practical skills to first year law students — things like client intake and handling client meetings .
+By far the most common mistake is a complete and utter lack of small talk skills.
+Law students just treat the fake client like a piece of meat and start chomping away.

 Actual people need a little more of a warm up.
-People go to see lawyers because they have problems that are causing them stress.
-And for many people all they know about lawyers is what they see on TV (or from a prior bad experience with a lawyer).
-Establishing a comfort zone and a comfort level is critical.
+People hire lawyers because they have problems that are causing them stress.
+And for many people, all they know about lawyers is what they see on TV (or from a prior bad experience with a lawyer).
+Establishing a comfort zone and a comfort level with your potential client is critical.

-If you don’t take the time to smalltalk, you will never establish a comfort level.
-Instead, you may come across as a busy lawyer guy that only talks about fees and only really cares about the bottom line.
+If you do not take the time to small talk, you will never establish a comfort level with your client.
+Instead, you may come across as a busy lawyer who only talks about fees.
+This will give your potential client you only care about the bottom line.

-Nobody is going to ask you about your law school diploma (well usually not).
-They probably won’t ask about any awards hanging on your walls.
-A newspaper clipping from a famous case?
-Maybe.
+Nobody is going to ask you about your law school diploma, and they probably won’t ask about any awards hanging on your walls.

-That doesn’t mean you need pictures of kids to engage in smalltalk.
-Maybe you are a passionniate about something else (marathon runner, quilting, collecting old medicine bottles).
+That does not mean you need pictures of kids to engage in small talk.
+Maybe you are passionate about something else such as marathon running, quilting, collecting old medicine bottles, or winter camping.
 Everyone has a hobby or something they do when they are not being a lawyer.
-Those are the things that help you connect with clients.
+Those interests will help you connect with clients.